Animal Liberation Environmental Protection Pandemic Prevention Human Health

 Normalized Animal Abuse and How to Fight It

-Family Separation in the Factory Farm Industry
+Family Separation in the Animal Farming Industry

 A routine and particularly disturbing industry practice is that of widespread family separation, even in highly social beings.
 For example, in the dairy industry, mothers have their babies taken from them less than 24 hours after giving birth.
 This prompts a mourning process for the mother, and the baby will then be placed in a solitary confinement hut until being either killed or forced to enter the dairy industry themselves.